myfootsasleep/scheduler/README.md

 This is an app that can create, edit, and delete interviews.
 You can type in your name, and select a interviewer by clicking empty time slots.

+## Project Features

+<li>Appointment by days is listed Monday to Friday with remaining spots available displayed</li>
+<li>If there are no more spots available the hover will display a different shade</li>

 ## Setup